textpattern/textpattern.github.io/tags/custom-field.md

 <txp:custom_field />
 ```

-The basic *custom_field* tag is a __single__ tag and used to display the contents of a custom field.
+The basic **custom_field** tag is a __single__ tag and used to display the contents of a custom field.

 Custom fields are useful when you need to output content having a consistent structure, usually in context to a particular type of article.
-Custom fields are defined in the "Preferences administration panel":../administration/preferences-panel, and used in the "Write administration panel":../administration/write-panel.
+Custom fields are defined in the [Preferences administration panel](../administration/preferences-panel), and used in the [Write administration panel](../administration/write-panel).
 There are conditions to be aware of in each case, so be sure to read the following sections, respectively:

 # @@Defining custom fields@@
 # @@Adding custom field data@@

-Also see the "if_custom_field":if-custom-field conditional tag, which provides more flexibility and power using custom fields.
+Also see the [if_custom_field](if-custom-field) conditional tag, which provides more flexibility and power using custom fields.

 ## Attributes

 Tag will accept the following attributes (**case-sensitive**):

-* @default="value"@
+* `default="value"`
 Default value to use when field is empty.
-* @escape="html"@
+* `escape="html"`
 Escape HTML entities such as `<`, `>` and `&` prior to echoing the field contents.
 Values: `html` or unset.
 Default: `html`;
-* @name="fieldname"@
+* `name="fieldname"`
 Display specified custom field.

 ## Examples